Climbing the Florence Duomo: Key Tips for Brunelleschi’s Dome

 The reason why the Brunelleschi dome is so special is its marvelous fresco of the Last Judgment, painted by two Renaissance masters, Giorgio Vasari and Federico Zuccari, who took over when Vasari passed away before the work could be finished.

-There are lots of viewpoints all over the world — but there’s no viewpoint in the world that I’m aware of that bring you up-close-and-personal with spectacular frescoes as well as offering you an epic city view!
+There are lots of viewpoints all over the world, and I’ve been to many of them, from all of New York’s five epic observation towers to the Burj Khalifa to the Taipei 101.
+But to my knowledge, there’s not a single viewpoint in the world that brings you up-close-and-personal with spectacular frescoes as well as offering you an epic city view!

 While you can get similar (and arguably, possibly, better) views of Florence from the nearby Giotto’s Belltower, the fact that you get to see these beautiful frescoes up close and personal is what makes this a must-do Florence activity.